apache/couchdb-documentation/src/api/server/authn.rst

 ====================

 .. note::
-    To use this authentication method make sure that the ``{chttpd_auth, jwt_authentication_handler}`` value is added to the list of the active :config:option:`chttpd/authentication_handlers`:
+    To use this authentication method, make sure that the ``{chttpd_auth, jwt_authentication_handler}`` value is added to the list of the active :config:option:`chttpd/authentication_handlers`: